why should u subscribe

 why a newsletter?

-Look, I’m just another millennial in media watching the few remaining websites pivot themselves into oblivion, already practically working for free so why not work for free, but for myself?
+Look, I’m just “person” in “media” watching the few remaining publications pivot themselves into oblivion, so why not work for free for myself?
 And then inject that free work straight into your veins / inboxes / the internet void?
 It’s an ego thing, I love being my own boss and doing whatever the fuck I want with no one telling me there’s no market for a sad 3,000 word essay about “Song For Sharon” by Joni Mitchell.